-What is the best kale to use for this creamy kale recipe?
+What is the best kale to use?

-Dinosaur kale (sometimes called Tuscan kale) is great in this recipe.
+Dinosaur kale (sometimes called Tuscan or Lacinato kale) is great in this recipe.
 You can usually find it at most health food stores and even in some regular grocery stores.
 It does not have the curly edges like traditional kale and it cooks down quickly.

 Regular green or red kale would also be great in this recipe.
 Be sure to remove any thick stalks before cooking, as those will not break down quick enough in 5 minutes.

-Here is a time saving tip: you can find washed and chopped kale at most grocery stores in large 3 pound bags.
+Time saving tip: you can find washed and chopped kale at most grocery stores in large 3 pound bags.
 Just be sure that when you are using the pre-chopped kale, that you pick out any large stems before cooking.